redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ## Prerequisites

-Like anything software-related, you need to have some stuff installed before you can get started.
-Here's our particular stuff:
+Like anything software-related, you need to have some dependencies installed before you can get started:

 - [Node.js 14.8+](https://nodejs.org/en/): In this tutorial, I’m using JavaScript's top-level await feature which was introduced in Node 14.8.
 So, make sure you are using that version or later.
 I'm using Node.js 16.3.
 - [Redis Stack](/download): You need a version of Redis Stack somewhere be it on your machine or someone else's.